The Nature of Power Under Capitalism (Part III)

 At first, the performance is conscious and deliberate.
 But repetition turns it into habit, and habit turns it into identity.
 You don’t just act the part; you become it.
 The boundaries blur between what you do and who you are because survival depends on embodying the role so seamlessly that you don’t have to think about it anymore.
 The better you are at adapting, the more natural it feels, until eventually, there’s no distinction between the self that works and the self that exists outside of work.

-But capitalism blocks that possibility.
+Capitalism blocks that possibility.
 It insists that work is identity, that value comes from productivity, that to be anything at all, you must prove your worth through labor.
 The system demands your sense of self.
 It keeps you focused on optimizing within your assigned role, never stepping back long enough to ask: Why should life be reduced to this?
 What else could we build together if we weren’t trapped in these narrow definitions?

 Consumption as Identity: The Commodification of Desire